stefanocoretta/panman/MANUAL.md

   `textile`, `commonmark`

-  Note: as applied to `ipynb`, `raw_html` and `raw_tex` affect not only raw TeX in markdown cells, but data with mime type `text/html` in output cells.
+  Note: as applied to `ipynb`, `raw_html` and `raw_tex` affect not only raw TeX in Markdown cells, but data with mime type `text/html` in output cells.
 Since the `ipynb` reader attempts to preserve the richest possible outputs when several options are given, you will get best results if you disable `raw_html` and `raw_tex` when converting